manishisblessed/grandhr/INTEGRATION_SUMMARY.md

 3. **Optional Enhancements:**
    - Unify authentication (use Supabase for both)
-   - Add more HR features from squadHR
+   - Add more HR features to GrandHR
    - Integrate document generation with employee data
    - Add performance reviews module